Bitter Christmas: Release

 Warner Bros.
-Pictures is scheduled to release the film in Spanish theatres on 30 March 2026.
+Pictures released Bitter Christmas in Spanish theatres on 20 March 2026.
 It will later be released on streamer Movistar Plus+.

-Curzon acquired distribution rights for the United Kingdom and Ireland.
+Curzon acquired distribution rights for the United Kingdom and Ireland, scheduling a 28 August 2026 theatrical release.
 In August 2025, Sony Pictures Classics, Almodóvar's recurring North American distributor, acquired distribution rights to the film in that territory.